minhhungtsbd/payment-service-api/README.md

 ```

 ### 🔐 Security Notes
-- ✅ MySQL is secured with strong password: `secure_mysql_password_2025`
+- ✅ MySQL is secured with strong password and network isolation
 - ✅ Databases are not exposed to the internet (internal Docker network only)
+- ✅ iptables firewall configured with IP whitelist (5 trusted IPs only)
-- ✅ Firewall is configured to allow only necessary ports
+- ✅ Database ports explicitly blocked (MySQL, Redis, PostgreSQL)
 - ✅ Disk monitoring sends alerts before problems occur
 - ✅ Automatic database backups are scheduled